 Try to consider what you want to use your personal profile for.
 Are you going to use it to expand your contacts who can like your page or join your group?
 Do you want it solely for family and friends?
 Different goals ask for different behaviour.

-Remember though that the internet is a public domain.
-Even if you have set all your filters to the severest restrictions, you have put your messages somewhere where you have no control over.
+Remember though that the internet is the public domain.
+Even if you have set all your filters to the severest restrictions, you are putting your messages somewhere over which you have no control.

 This is not to scare you off, just to urge you to be acting mindfully when posting.
 My recommendation is to only post what you don’t mind others seeing, even when you only post them for your friends.

 I still see businesses that have a personal profile.
 One of Facebook’s rules is that only individuals can have a personal account and they can change your profile to a page if they think you didn’t comply with their rule.

 The maximum number of friends you can have is 5,000.